 Keasbey is a very small town located in the state of New Jersey.
 With a population of 3,027 people and just one neighborhood, Keasbey is the 382nd largest community in New Jersey.

-Because occupations involving physical labor dominate the local economy, Keasbey is generally considered to be a blue-collar town.
-37.76% of the Keasbey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Keasbey, you'll notice that it is more blue-collar than most other communities in America.
+37.76% of Keasbey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Keasbey is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Keasbey who work in personal care services (9.86%), maintenance occupations (8.85%), and food service (8.18%).

 Also of interest is that Keasbey has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Keasbey is nearly on par with the US average for all cities of 21.84%: 18.11% of adults 25 and older in Keasbey have a bachelor's degree or advanced degree.
+The percentage of adults in Keasbey who are college-educated is close to the national average for all communities of 21.84%: 18.11% of the adults in Keasbey have a bachelor's degree or advanced degree.

 The per capita income in Keasbey in 2022 was $27,279, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,116 for a family of four.
 However, Keasbey contains both very wealthy and poor people as well.